Loading Events

 On the Rapport Between Painting and Photography in Pop Art | 2026 A&A Reunions Lecture

-May 22 @ 10:00 am - 11:30 am
+Friday, May 22 @ 10:00 am - 11:30 am

 For the great Pop artist Richard Hamilton, photography was implicated in modern painting from the beginning (Courbet, Manet, Degas …), and fundamental to his art is the exploration of this continued implication.
 Over his long career, Hamilton worked through several photographic formats as either source or structure of his pictures: the magazine advertisement, the publicity still, the fashion shoot, the postcard.
 At the same time, he often found painterly effects already present in these formats.
 In his “tabular pictures” from the late 1950s to the middle 1960s, Hamilton was especially drawn to seductive passages in photographic sources that move from focus to blur, from finish to facture, and back again.
 Central to his work, then, is the tracking of the increased mediation not only of visual art but of our human sensorium as well.

-Hal Foster is the Townsend Martin, Class of 1917, Professor of Art and Archaeology at Princeton University.
+Hal Foster ’77 is the Townsend Martin, Class of 1917, Professor of Art and Archaeology at Princeton University.
 Foster is a renowned American art critic, historian and academic.
 Known for his critical theory, he co-edits the magazine October and has authored influential works such as The Return of the Real (1996), Design and Crime, and Other Diatribes (2002), and his most recent book, Fail Better: Reckonings with Artists and Critics (2025).

 Sponsored by the Department of Art & Archaeology

-The views expressed during Reunions are those of the individual presenters only.
-With respect to Princeton’s free expression values, members of the Princeton University community and visitors have broad freedom to express themselves in a manner consistent with the University’s policies.
+Members of the Princeton University community and visitors have broad freedom to express themselves in a manner consistent with the University’s policies.
 At the same time, University policies prohibit conduct that, among other things, disrupts University operations and activities.
-To be clear, any individuals who disrupt a Princeton event are in violation of University policy, subject to disciplinary action, and will be asked to leave the premises immediately.
-If they do not leave immediately, they will be considered a Defiant Trespasser under New Jersey criminal law and subject to arrest.
+To be clear, any individuals who disrupt any Reunions events are in violation of University policy, subject to disciplinary action, and will be required to leave the premises immediately.